phamgiaphuc/DownloadMultipleFiles/README.md

 #### Step 5:

 - It's done.
-Check the configuration again and run the program
+Check the configuration again and run the program.